-The Region's officials have considered many factors when planning for the calendar year ending December 31, 2023.
+The Region's officials have considered many factors when planning for the calendar year ending December 31, 2024.

-- The Region is awarded the EMS Grant on a two-year basis.
-The grant funding was renewed in July 2021 for another two-year period.
-The current grant cycle ends June 30, 2023.
-The funding for this grant remains flat, and the Region anticipates that it will continue to do so. - The Region continues to see variability of the dollars received from the EMS relief account (Seat Belt Grant funding) and budgets the revenues based on the projection received from the Minnesota Emergency Medical Services Regulatory Board.
-In addition, the Region continues to review revenues and expenditures to determine if changes are needed as the year progresses. - In 2020 the Region was awarded a \$452,000 federal grant from the Minnesota Department of Health for the Treatment Linkage to Care Program.
-The grant started on May 1, 2020, and will end on September 30, 2023. - The Region was awarded additional funding for the July 2021-June 2023 biennium of \$95,000 each year from the state legislature.
-The Region does not anticipate this funding to be renewed.
+- The Region is awarded the EMS Fund grant on a two-year basis.
+The grant funding was renewed in July 2023 for another two-year period.
+The current grant cycle ends June 30, 2025.
+The funding for this grant is \$164,406, and the Region anticipates that it will remain at this level. - The Region continues to see variability of the dollars received from the EMS relief account (Seat Belt Grant funding) and budgets the revenues based on the projection received from the Minnesota Emergency Medical Services Regulatory Board.
+In addition, the Region continues to review revenues and expenditures to determine if changes are needed as the year progresses.
+The agreement with the EMSRB for the Relief Grant was changed to encompass a 5-year time frame. - In 2020 the Region was awarded a \$452,000 federal grant from the Minnesota Department of Health for the Treatment Linkage to Care Program.
+The grant started on May 1, 2020, and will end on June 30, 2024. - The Region was awarded additional funding for the July 2021-June 2023 biennium of \$95,000 each year from the state legislature.
+This funding was not renewed; instead, the legislature created the EMS Fund to replace the Support Act.
+The EMS Fund amount was increased by \$95,000.